virtualzone/jwt-auth-proxy/README.md

 PUBLIC_LISTEN_ADDR | 0.0.0.0:8080 | The listening address for the user-facing HTTP server.
 PUBLIC_API_PATH | /auth/ | The path for the user-facing REST API.
 BACKEND_LISTEN_ADDR | 0.0.0.0:8443 | The listening address for the backend-facing HTTPS server.
-BACKEND_CERT_FILE | certs/server/server.crt | The backend-facing HTTP server's public certificate (mTLS).
-BACKEND_KEY_FILE | certs/server/server.key | The backend-facing HTTP server's private key (mTLS).
+BACKEND_CERT_DIR | ./certs/ | The directory containing the backend-facing HTTP server's certificates (mTLS).
+BACKEND_GENERATE_CERT | 1 | Whether to create CA and server key-pair on startup (= 1).
+BACKEND_CERT_HOSTNAMES | localhost | The hostnames to generate the server certificate for, separated by commas.
+BACKEND_CERT_IPS | 127.0.0.1,::1 | The IP addresses to generate the server certificate for, separated by commas.
 TEMPLATE_SIGNUP | res/signup.tpl | The email template for signup confirmation mails.
 TEMPLATE_CHANGE_EMAIL | res/changeemail.tpl | The email template for email address change confirmation mails.
 TEMPLATE_RESET_PASSWORD | res/resetpassword.tpl | The email template for password reset confirmation mails.